marwahaha/quantum-maxcut-reference/README.md

 There is a variant of this model (let's call it a **Sparse Wigner** Hamiltonian) with similar eigenvalue statistics, famously studied in [[CDBBT23]](https://arxiv.org/pdf/2302.03394.pdf).

+#### Quantum spin glasses
-**Quantum spin glasses**: There are a few ways to describe a random family of quantum spin glasses:
+There are a few ways to describe a random family of quantum spin glasses:

 * One way is to restrict the **Wigner GUE** to random $$k$$-local Pauli Hamiltonians (i.e. terms with exactly $$k$$ non-identity Pauli matrices).
 This is studied for example in [[ES14]](https://arxiv.org/pdf/1407.1552.pdf).
 * Another way is to restrict the **Wigner GUE** to terms of the form $$P_{i_1} \otimes \dots \otimes P_{i_k}$$ where $$P$$ is the same Pauli matrix within each term.
 I'm not sure this has been exactly studied, but it was claimed in [[CDBBT23]](https://arxiv.org/pdf/2302.03394.pdf) in "Related Models"